Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/problem.md

 ### Live Feed from Proctoring through Moodle

-The Current System clicks the photograph of the student giving exam every 30 seconds and store it on the backend.
+The [Current System](https://moodle.org/plugins/quizaccess_proctoring) stores the photograph of the student appear in examination every 30 seconds and store it on the backend.

 Features Required for the proposed system:

-1. Live feed to the students giving exam in round robin fashion to the ivigilator.
-At a time live feed can contain set of 5-10 Students.
+1. Live feed of students appearing exam in  the ivigilator.
+2. At a time live feed can contain set of 25 to 30 students to each invigilator.
-2. Pin the live feed of the selected students.
+3. Pin the live feed of the selected students.

+### PWA for Examination

+To Create a Progressive App for the the conduct of examination in a proctored way.

+#### Features

+Following Features Need to be implemented and provided

+- Authentication system for making student login using LDAP by taking the following permissions from the user.

+1. After accepting the terms and conditions user will not be able to use any application other than this app
+2. He/She may not be able to close, minimize or change the size of window screen
+3. Only WiFi and mobile data can be turned on, no other options such as Bluetooth etc can be turned on.
+4. Calls and Notifications will be blocked.

+- After login the user will be directed to the main page where exam can be conductes.
+- Only the the services provided by exam brach will appear on the screen of device such as question papers, calcualtors, log tables, etc
+- A portal for teacher for uploading question papers and to provide other tools required for exam such as calculator.